 3) Offered in bunches of approximately 50-60 plants, one variety per bunch.

-5) Leek plants cannot be shipped or to HI, ID, outside the U.S., or to U.S. territories.
+5) Leek plants cannot be shipped to HI, ID, outside the U.S., or to U.S. territories.

-CULTURE: A large, upright, nonbulbing type of onion.
-Matures long, thick, blanched stems topped with 1-1 1/2" wide flat leaves.
-For large leeks, provide very fertile soil.
+CULTURE: A large, upright, nonbulbing type of Allium.
+Matures to long, thick, blanched shanks topped with 1-1 1/2" wide flat leaves.
+Leeks are heavy feeders and require fertile soil (pH of 6.2-6.8) for best results.
 GROWING SEEDLINGS: Sow in flats in Feb.-March, 1/4" apart, 1/4" deep.
-Transplant to 1 1/2" plug flats when large enough to handle, or grow full-sized transplants from direct seeding into a cold frame.
-Keep well-fertilized.
-Large transplants will grow the best leeks!
-TRANSPLANTING: Beginning in late spring, when 8-18" tall and pencil-thick, transplant outdoors 6" apart, rows 24" apart in holes dibbled about 6" deep.
+Transplant to 1 1/2" plug flats when large enough to handle, or start in plugs flats, thinning to one plant per cell.
+TRANSPLANTING: Beginning in late spring, when approx. 8" tall and pencil-thick, transplant outdoors 6" apart, rows 24" apart in holes dibbled about 6" deep.
 Only 1-2" of leaves need extend above the soil surface.
 Do not firm soil - allow irrigation or rain to fill in the dibble hole.
 DIRECT SEEDING: Sow in early spring, 6 seeds/ft., 1/4- 1/2" deep, in rows 24" apart.
-Thin to 6" apart for large leeks.
+Thin to 6".
 BLANCHING: During the growing period hill the plants with soil 2 or 3 times, higher with each hoeing.
 This forces the leaves higher up the plant resulting in extra long blanched stalks and a much greater edible portion.
 When using the "dibble method", hilling is reduced or eliminated.
-STORAGE: Wash leeks and store several weeks at near freezing in a humid cooler in boxes, or store in a root cellar with roots in moist soil/sand/peat mix.
+HARVEST: When plants reach desired size, loosen with a spading fork and lift plant.
+STORAGE: Clean leeks and store several weeks at near freezing in a humid cooler in boxes, or store in a root cellar with roots in moist soil/sand/peat mix.
 DAYS TO MATURITY: From transplanting; add 20-30 days if direct seeding.
 AVG.
-DIRECT SEEDING RATE: 165'/1,000 seeds, 1,650'/oz., 11 oz. or 105M /acre at 6 seeds/ft. in rows 30" apart.
+DIRECT SEEDING RATE: 1,000 seeds/165', 1 oz./1,650', 11 oz. or 105M/acre at 6 seeds/ft. in rows 30" apart.
 TRANSPLANTS: Avg.
-6,000 plants/oz., 96,000/lb.
-SEED SPECS: SEEDS/OZ.: 9,375-11,250 (avg.
-10,000).
-PACKET: 250 seeds (sows 38'-40' or 140 transplants) unless otherwise noted.
+1 oz./6,000 plants, 1 lb./96,000.
+SEED SPECS: SEEDS/OZ.: 7,700-10,700 (avg.
+9,400).
+PACKET: 250 seeds, sows 38-40' or 140 transplants unless otherwise noted.